 Prediction error is calculated using OOB data.
 The metric used is mean-squared-error for regression, and misclassification error for classification.
 A normalized Brier score (relative to a coin-toss) and the AUC (area under the ROC curve) is also provided upon printing a classification forest.
 Performance for Brier score can be specified using perf.type="brier".
 G-mean performance is also available, see the function imbalanced for more details.

-For survival, prediction error is measured by 1-C, where C is Harrell's (Harrell et al., 1982) concordance index.
-Prediction error is between 0 and 1, and measures how well the predictor correctly ranks (classifies) two random individuals in terms of survival.
+For survival, prediction error is measured by the C-error rate defined as 1-C, where C is Harrell's (Harrell et al., 1982) concordance index.
+The C-error is between 0 and 1, and measures error in ranking (classifying) two random individuals in terms of survival.
 A value of 0.5 is no better than random guessing.
 A value of 0 is perfect.

 When bootstrapping is by none, a coherent OOB subset is not available to assess prediction error.
 Thus, all outputs dependent on this are suppressed.
 In such cases, prediction error is only available via classical cross-validation (the user will need to use the predict.rfsrc function).